shuangpingzhao/Decision-Visibility-Delay/README.md

 Future projects — such as data analysis, case-based studies, or applied explorations —
 may be added either:

-- as subfolders within this repository (e.g. under `data_notes/`), or
+- as subfolders within this repository, or
-- as separate repositories that link back here as their **conceptual origin**.
+- as separate repositories that link back here as their conceptual origin.

-In this sense, projects are treated as **ways to explore or validate questions**,
+Projects are treated as **ways to explore questions**,
 not as isolated outputs.

 ---